-After the company school and the art of Raja Ravi Varma, Avanindra Nath Thakur took it to the new direction through Bengal School.
+After the company school and the art of Raja Ravi Varma, Avanindra Nath Thakur took it in a new direction through Bengal School.
 India got freedom.
-So Indian Art was also on its way towards reconstruction.
+So Indian Art was also on its way toward reconstruction.

 In this development of art, the artists like Yamini Rai and Amrita Shergill gave variety to Indian art.
 Therefore, a very favorable atmosphere was now ready for new experiments.
 We see this experiment in the form of these art groups.